opentelekomcloud-docs/data-warehouse-service/umn/source/getting_started/step_2_creating_a_cluster.rst

 #.
 Click **Submit**.

    After the submission is successful, the creation starts.
 Click **Back to Cluster List**.
-The **Clusters** page is displayed.
+The **Dedicated Cluster** page is displayed.
 The initial status of the cluster is **Creating**.
 Cluster creation takes some time.
 Wait for a while.
 Clusters in the **Available** state are ready for use.

-.. |image1| image:: /_static/images/en-us_image_0000001466595090.png
+.. |image1| image:: /_static/images/en-us_image_0000001231389491.png